gaarbelaez/n-hum-inno/index.md

 **TEA** is a French SME leader in measuring human activity in complex real environments.
 With more than 30 years of experience in R&D and strong links with scientific experts.
 TEA develops and commercialize several products for measuring human activity in real or virtual environments.

-**ERPI** is a research team on industrial engineering of the [Univerity of Lorraine](https://univ-lorraine.fr).
-Its scientific expertis is on collaborative innovation processes as well as the evaluation of the experience in collaborative immersive environments.
-Its experimental pltform the [Lorraine Fab Living Lab](https://lf2l.fr) would help to accelerate the development of industrial demonstrators.
+**ERPI** is a research team on industrial engineering of the [University of Lorraine](https://univ-lorraine.fr).
+Its scientific expertise is on collaborative innovation processes as well as the evaluation of the experience in collaborative immersive environments.
+Its experimental platform the [Lorraine Fab Living Lab](https://lf2l.fr) would help to accelerate the development of industrial demonstrators.

 This program will allow the development of TEA products and solutions to access new growth markets (industry 4.0, Neuro-Marketing, smart-city...) as well as the development of shared demonstrators of solutions on specific application markets.